The average retirement age in Australia in 2023 is difficult to determine.

-With the introduction of the superannuation transition to retirement rules in 2007, put in place by the Government to encourage people to work for longer, the definition of retirement and average retirement age in Australia has become somewhat skewed 10 years later in 2017.
+With the introduction of the superannuation transition to retirement rules in 2007, put in place by the Government to encourage people to work for longer, the definition of retirement and average retirement age in Australia has become somewhat skewed a decade later in 2023.

-The new changes to superannuation rules from 1 July 2017 may further affect the average retirement age in Australia.
+The new changes to superannuation rules from 1 July 2017 have further affect the average retirement age in Australia.

 There is no compulsory retirement age in Australian.
 Australian’s are able to work for as long as they like.
 Further, mandated employer contributions must now be made for employees over age 75, which wasn’t always the case.

 Let’s first discuss the accessibility of superannuation as a form of retirement.
 Superannuation is important because it is generally the first in the chronological order of determining the average retirement age in Australia.

 A person is able to first access their superannuation once they attain their superannuation preservation age.
 Your superannuation preservation age ranges from age 55 to age 60, depending on the year that you were born, as follows:

 |1 July 1960 – 30 June 1961||56|

 |1 July 1962 – 30 June 1963||58|

 |1 July 1963 – 30 June 1964||59|

 |On or after 1 July 1964||60|